Second MacDonald ministry: Foreign policy

+MacDonald also had a particular interest in India, where there was not only disorder but a growth in nationalist sentiment.
+He was supportive of India being granted Dominion status, although this was in contrast with several Indian political figures who favoured independence.
 Following the 1930 Salt March, the Indian colonial administration jailed Mahatma Gandhi, the president of the Indian Congress Party and 54,000 other participants in the belief that the disorder would cease as a result.
 In November 1930, MacDonald convened the first of three Round Table conferences in London to speak about the future of India’s government.
 As noted by one historian, however, “Congress party members refused to attend it while many of their comrades still languished in jail.”
-In the Second Round Table Conference held the following fall, however, Gandhi and the Congress took part; agreeing to end the civil disobedience campaign while the government for its part pledged (as noted by one study) “to release the remaining prisoners, to cease prosecutions of nonviolent protestors, and to remove ordinances targeting the Congress’s activities.”
+In the Second Round Table Conference held the following autumn, however, Gandhi and the Congress took part; agreeing to end the civil disobedience campaign while the government for its part pledged (as noted by one study) “to release the remaining prisoners, to cease prosecutions of nonviolent protestors, and to remove ordinances targeting the Congress’s activities.”
 Weeks before the Conference started, however, the Labour government fell.

 Economic policy

 A number of progressive economic measures were also undertaken under Labour.
 The 1930 budget provided for largely increased expenditure, contained measures to prevent tax evasion, raised the standard rate of income tax as well as the surtax while making concessions to the smaller taxpayer.
-Changes were made to the taxation system that resulted in the poor paying less tax and the rich paying more, protective duties were reduced together with expenditure on armaments, while an extra graduated surtax on large incomes was applied and death duties on large estates increased.
+Changes were made to the taxation system that resulted in the poor paying less tax and the rich paying more, while protective duties were reduced together with expenditure on armaments.
+An extra graduated surtax on large incomes was also applied while death duties on large estates were increased.
 These measures, however, along with the government's numerous social reforms, were arguably overshadowed by the government's failure to tackle the effects of the Great Depression, which left mass unemployment in its wake.
 The cabinet had 3 potential options for tackling the Depression, including safeguarding the home markets via the imposition of a tariff on imports to Britain, big investment in public works to boost employment and raise tax revenues, or lowering the budget deficit via deflation while also reducing unemployment benefit.

 Spending on public works was accelerated, although this proved to be inadequate in dealing with the problem.
 By January 1930, 1.5 million people were out of work, a number which reached almost 2 million by June, and by December it topped 2.5 million.
 The Lord Privy Seal J. H. Thomas, who was put in charge of the problem of unemployment, was unable to offer a solution, while Margaret Bondfield also failed to come up with an imaginative response.
 Other members of the cabinet, however, put forward their own proposals for dealing with the Depression.